AJ090401/IT-Home-Lab/images/Windows2012/readme.md

 ## 🖥️ Windows Server 2012 R2 Deployment

 <details>
-<summary>📂 Click to expand Active Directory Domain Join screenshots</summary>
+<summary>📂 Click to view steps taken on Windows 2012 Server</summary>
 <br>
 To seamlessly integrate the server into the sandbox environment, the system hostname was standardized before completing the domain authentication sequence.